AllureOfTheStars/Allure/PLAYING.md

 commands that require any, is indicated by the targeting cursor.
-To avoid confusion, commands that take time are blocked when targeting at a remote level (when the cursor is displayed on a different level than the selected hero).
+To avoid confusion, commands that take time are blocked when targeting at a remote level (when the cursor is displayed on a different level than the party leader).
 The targeting commands and all the less used commands are listed below.
 None of them takes hero time.

                key       command
-               ESC       cancel action or bring up the Main Menu RET       accept choice
-               TAB       cycle among heroes on the level SHIFT-TAB cycle among heroes in the dungeon
+               TAB       cycle among party members on the level SHIFT-TAB cycle among party members in the dungeon
                *         target monster
                +         swerve targeting line
                -         unswerve targeting line
                /         target position
-               P         display previous messages
+               =         select (or deselect) a party member P         display previous messages
                S         mark smell
                T         mark suspect terrain
                V         mark visible area
                [         target next shallower level
                ]         target next deeper level
-               {         target 10 levels shallower
+               _         deselect (or select) all on the level {         target 10 levels shallower
                }         target 10 levels deeper
-               0--9      select a hero anywhere in the dungeon
+               0--9      pick a new leader anywhere in the dungeon

 Commands for saving and exiting the current game, starting a new game, etc., are listed in the Main Menu, brough up by the ESC key.